 During her time in the Louisiana House of Representatives, Peterson established herself as a powerful, worthy asset to the legislature, serving on the House Appropriations Committee, the Joint Legislative Budget Committee, the House Governmental Affairs Committee, and finally, as House Speaker Pro Tempore, the second highest position in the House.
 While in the House, she was also the first woman to chair the House Insurance Committee.

 Peterson is currently Counsel at Dentons, a global law firm.
-She has been in private practice since 1995.
-A seasoned generalist, Mrs. Peterson has represented clients on a variety of matters, including public utility regulatory compliance, litigation, agency rulemaking and appeals, local governmental relations, causality defense, personal injuries, real estate and successions.
+She has been in private legal practice since 1995.
+A seasoned generalist, Sen. Peterson has represented clients on a variety of matters, including public utility regulatory compliance, litigation, agency rulemaking and appeals, local governmental relations, causality defense, personal injuries, real estate and successions.
 She has also worked on commercial and financial matters, such as commercial litigation, contracts, public finance and corporate restructuring.
-Additionally, Mrs. Peterson advises emerging businesses on a full range of legal matters, including incorporations, strategic development and local regulatory processes.
+Additionally, Peterson advises emerging businesses on a full range of legal matters, including incorporations, strategic development and local regulatory processes.

 Peterson has many present and past professional and civic activities on her resume.
 She has been a board member and volunteer for a wide variety of organizations.
 Beginning at the age of 18 through the year 2012, she served as a delegate to Democratic National Conventions.
 She and her husband Dana are members of St. Peter Claver Catholic Church and live in downtown New Orleans.